hds-sandbox/bulk_RNAseq_course/develop/07_exploratory_analysis.md

 ## Hierarchical Clustering Heatmap

-Similar to PCA, hierarchical clustering is another, complementary, method for identifying strong patterns in a dataset and potential outliers.
-The heatmap displays **the correlation of gene expression for all pairwise combinations of samples** in the dataset.
-Since the majority of genes are not differentially expressed, samples generally have high correlations with each other (values higher than 0.80).
+Hierarchical clustering is another method for identifying correlation patterns in a dataset and potential sample outliers.
+A heatmap displays **the correlation of gene expression for all pairwise combinations of samples** in the dataset.
-Samples below 0.80 may indicate an outlier in your data and/or sample contamination.

 The hierarchical tree along the axes indicates which samples are more similar to each other, i.e. cluster together.
 The color blocks at the top indicate substructure in the data, and you would expect to see your replicates cluster together as a block for each sample group.
 Our expectation would be that the samples cluster together similar to the groupings we’ve observed in the PCA plot.

-**In the plot below, we would be quite concerned about ‘Wt_3’ and ‘KO_3’ samples not clustering with the other replicates.
-We would want to explore the PCA to see if we see the same clustering of samples.**

 <img src="./img/07_exploratory_analysis/heatmap_example.png" style="display: block; margin: auto;" />

+*In the example above, we see a clustering of wild-type (Wt) and knock-down (KD) cell line samples and we* ***would be quite concerned*** *that the ‘Wt_3’ and ‘KD_3’ samples are not clustering with the other replicates.
+Furthermore, since the majority of genes are not differentially expressed, we observe that the samples generally have high correlations with each other (values higher than 0.80).
+In this case, samples with correlations below 0.80 may indicate an outlier in your data and/or sample contamination.
+N.B It is important to stress that these is no universal cut-off for what is a good/bad correlation/distance score, it depends on the particular dataset.*

 ------------------------------------------------------------------------